HomeResources › Why Startups Should Write HR Policies Early

 What HR policies are legally required for Indian startups?

 The POSH Act requires a written sexual harassment policy for all employers.
 For establishments with 10 or more employees, an Internal Complaints Committee is also mandatory.
 Most state Shops and Establishments Acts require a leave policy and working hours documentation.
-PF and ESI documentation becomes mandatory once those headcount thresholds are crossed.
+EPF and ESI documentation becomes mandatory once those headcount thresholds are crossed.

 Does the POSH Act apply to startups with fewer than 10 employees?

 The written sexual harassment policy requirement applies to all employers regardless of headcount.
 The Internal Complaints Committee is mandatory only at 10 or more employees.
-Startups with fewer than 10 employees refer complaints to a district-level Local Complaints Committee, but the written policy remains a requirement for all.
+Startups with fewer than 10 employees refer complaints to a district level Local Complaints Committee, but the written policy remains a requirement for all.

 What happens if a startup has no HR policies and a dispute arises?